ItsAfjal-Developer/Landing-Page---Cold-Brew-Coffee/README.md

 ## Screenshots

-Below is a Preview of **Landing Page - Cold Brew Coffee**, Showcasing the Layout and Styling implemented Using pure HTML , CSS and Javascript.
+Below is a Preview of **Landing Page - Cold Brew Coffee**, Showcasing the Layout and Styling Implemented Using pure HTML , CSS and Javascript.
 The Design focuses on Clean Structure, Responsiveness and Modern Styling.

 <img src="images/Screenshot.png" alt="Landing Page - Cold Brew Coffee Preview" width="100%" />